woman doing meditation

 Also, ashwagandha or Withania somnifera, an adaptogenic plant, may confer modest benefits in certain neuropsychiatric conditions.
 Its benefits may arise from the induction of neuroplasticity, antioxidant and anti-inflammatory effects, and modulation of GABA and glutamate, as well as other neurotransmitters [16].

-Supplements that Naturally Increase GABA
+6. Supplements to Increase GABA Naturally

-GABA supplements are widely available online.
-Although many consumers claim they feel their benefits, it is still unclear if these supplements provide more than a placebo effect, as the mechanism of action of these products is still unknown.
 It has long been thought that GABA cannot cross the blood-brain barrier (BBB); however, even these studies are contradictory and don’t clearly establish if oral GABA administration reaches the human brain.
 Some of the observed effects may be indirect, via the enteric nervous system [17].

 As you hopefully remember from the start of this article, GABA comes from glutamate and needs vitamin B6 to do the trick.
 In contrast to GABA, glutamate can cross the BBB and reach the brain, where it can be converted to GABA.